 There are separate Readers Panels for Solid Minerals reporting according to SAMREC/SAMVAL and for Oil & Gas reporting according to SAMOG.

-- Frequent misspelling of the full titles of the SAMREC and SAMVAL Codes;
+- The full titles of the SAMREC and SAMVAL Codes were frequently misquoted.

-- Evident lack of compliance with the principles of the Codes; Materiality, Transparency, Competence and Reasonableness.
+- Evident lack of compliance with one or more of the principles of the SAMREC and SAMVAL Codes; Materiality, Transparency, Competence and Reasonableness.

 Oil & Gas